A Q&A with Marisel Moreno, Ph.D.

 “Latina/x literature offers us a window into the strength of Latina women.
 Latinas—especially AfroLatinas—don’t get enough credit for being the pillars of our communities and guaranteeing the survival of our peoples.”

 Through her 2009-10 AAUW American Fellowship, Dr. Marisel Moreno conducted research for a book examining the literature of Puerto Rican women authors on the island and the U.S. mainland.
-Now an associate professor of Latino/a literature at the University of Notre Dame, she shares some insights on contemporary Latina/o/x literature and a peek at her forthcoming book, which examines the representation of undocumented migration in the Caribbean.
+Now an associate professor of Latino/a literature at the University of Notre Dame, she shares some insights on contemporary Latina/o/x literature and a peek at her new book, which examines the representation of undocumented migration in the Caribbean.

 Tell us about the research you did under your AAUW Fellowship and how it informs the work you’re doing today.